Ray2OUC/P2CNet/README.md

 # Deep Color Compensation for Generalized Underwater Image Enhancement
-Demo and Implementation of P2CNet
+Demo and Implementation of P2CNet and two-stage UIE

 Our work is accepted by IEEE Transactions on Circuits and Systems for Video Technology 2023.